zmichaelarman/tda-market-structure/README.md

 ## Results

+Essentially, all tests point towards there being no signal.

 ### Key Findings

-All five topological features were found to be stationary (ADF p < 0.05) in their raw form.
-No differencing was required before Granger testing.

 * **Stationarity:** All five extracted topological features were found to be stationary in their raw form (ADF $p < 0.05$).
 No differencing was required before running predictive models.
 * **Spearman Lead-Lag Correlations:** Lead-lag correlations between topological features and forward market targets were uniformly weak ($|\rho| < 0.08$ in all cases) and completely fell within the realm of noise once adjusted for False Discovery Rate (FDR).
 * **Mann-Whitney Stress Tests:** No feature showed statistically significant distributional shifts between stress and non-stress periods after FDR correction.
 Visual inspection reveals occasional spikes in $H_1$ features around major market crashes, but these are neither systematic nor consistent across all five validation eras.
 * **Granger Causality:** None of the topological features were found to Granger-cause forward realized volatility or the VIX.
 Raw $p$-values at the best-performing lags ranged from 0.08 to 0.74, meaning none survived multiple-comparison corrections.

-### Essentially, all tests point towards there being no signal.

 ---